Max0513/Retaurant-Sales-Analysis/README.md

 </p>

-The first dashboard is meant as a weekly summary of the previous week.
+The first dashboard is meant as a summary of the previous week.

 - A global portrait of the last twelve months' sales is presented at the top with comparison to last year's sales to spot trends at a glance.

 - A breakdown of last week's food items sold is then represented as a bar chart in sales numbers as well as in number of orders.
 Filters allow further inspection of a specific category by a simple clic in the bar graph.

 - The last element of the dashboard is a collection of every ingredient orders from the last week.
-Spotting trends in ingredient order can greatly help in the management of inventory.
+Spotting trends in ingredient order can help in the management of inventory.

 ### Detailed view Dashboard